 To connect your Nest to the internet:

-• Once your Nest is finished scanning for local networks, locate your Wi-Fi and, if needed, enter your password.
+• After your Nest scans available networks, select your Wi-Fi and, if needed, put in your password.

 3. Does a Nest Thermostat Use a Battery and How Long Will the Battery Last?

-Nest thermostats get the power they need directly from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup power in case of an outage.
-According to Google, the maker of Nest, a Nest Thermostat battery last an average of several months.
-It can be recharged using a USB charger that comes with the Nest.
+Nest thermostats get the power they need directly from your HVAC system, but also have a rechargeable lithium-ion battery for backup in case of a power outage.
+According to Google, Nest's manufacturer, a Nest Thermostat battery will generally last several months.
+Recharge it with the USB cord that comes included.

 4. Shutting Off a Nest Thermostat

-If you plan on being away for a couple weeks, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode would be another option.
-The Off mode option deactivates your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting particularly hot or cold.
+If you aren’t going to be in your home for a long time, you can set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
+Using Off mode will turn off all of your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting particularly hot or cold.

 To select Off mode on the thermostat: